mmore500/waves/blog/_posts/2021-04-30-2021-onboarding-checklist.md

 Briefly describe your obligation in the comment.
 Otherwise, there's no need to fill out this WhenIsGood.

-Michgan State University requests that we refer undergraduate students working in summer positions to the Undergraduate Research Office.
-They collect information that allows them to assess undergraduate research across the institution and to coordinate professional development activities.

-:soon:
-If you are a current or recent undergraduate student at any college or university, please complete their survey [here](TODO).
-Enter "BEACON" for "Research Type / Program Name."

 ## Stipend Setup

 Stipend checks will be disbursed bi-weekly by mail.